jon-harper/E34M1/docs/modules/index.md

 This section of the documentation contains a page for each E34M1 module and the components available for them.
 Each component contains a bill of materials and visual illustrations of the heat set inserts locations, if applicable.

-Note that this is a reference for native E34M1 components--for example, there are third-party hotend mounts available in the [Hotend Guide](../compat/hotends.md).

 **Core Modules**

 - [Front](front.md)